SriniPai285/Temp-/js.md

  #### Create your first javascript program

 Javascript requires an interpreter to execute the code.
-Every web browser has its own Javascript engine, each with a different name.
+Every web browser has its own Javascript engine which acts as an interpreter, each with a different name.
 >Chrome: V8 engine
 >
 >Firefox: SpiderMonkey